Explore the Great Outdoors and Make Unforgettable Memories in New Baltimore, NY

 Taste of History

-Take part in a traveling house party at three magnificent historic homes along the Hudson River.
-Learn the history of the Historic Hamlet, tour three historically maintained homes, and join friends and neighbors for a walk back in time.
+Join a traveling house party along the Hudson River.
+Learn the history of the Historic Hamlet, tour three historically maintained homes, and join friends and neighbors for a walk back in history.

 Wine & Cheese

-Meet the Conservancy’s Scholarship winner, join friends and neighbors for a drink and phenomenal food, and enjoy the evening on the banks of the beautiful Hudson River.
+Meet the Conservancy’s annual Scholarship winner, join friends and neighbors for a drink and phenomenal food, and enjoy a fun-filled evening along the banks of the beautiful Hudson River.

-Enjoy an evening at the historic Armstrong Farm at Long View Park boasting a beautiful landscape, live music, and a family-style cookout.
-Celebrate the beginning of Fall with friends and neighbors and enjoy the beauty of fresh country air.
+Take in a beautiful landscape, live music, and a family-style cookout at the historic Armstrong Farm at Long View Park.
+Celebrate the Harvest Moon with friends and neighbors and enjoy the fresh country air.

 Calendar of Events